Batzuga/LearnByDoing/README.md

 # Cody's Unity Adventure

-Gamified tasks to get familiar with Unity and to learn some coding.
+Gamified tasks to get familiar with Unity Editor and to learn some coding and Unity related problem solving.

+Uses Unity version 6.0.44f